MaksymilianMielcarski/nginx-azure-project/README.md

 # nginx-azure-project
-Hosting website on nginx in Azure
+This project is about hosting website on nginx in Azure, where nginx is instaled via script.

+TBC